-Deposits of other financial institutions mostly include the funds of the FCMC and the Deposit Guarantee Fund and Fund for the Protection of the Insured, both managed by the FCMC, in the amount of 163 446 thousand euro (137 125 thousand euro at the end of 2016).
+Deposits of other financial institutions include the funds of the FCMC and the Deposit Guarantee Fund and Fund for the Protection of the Insured, both managed by the FCMC.
+At the end of 2018, an increase in the deposits of other financial institutions was mostly related to the reclassification of funds from the balance sheet item "Liabilities to euro area credit institutions related to monetary policy operations denominated in euro" to the balance sheet item "Liabilities to other euro area residents denominated in euro".